Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are numerous concerns to check during the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns to check when conducting the house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
 Some examples include:

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be extremely costly for property owners and landlords.
-For professional advice, call today and book your rental properties home assessment.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for landlords and property managers.
+For expert assistance, get in touch today to book your rental property home assessment.

 home assessments for rental properties